Table of Contents

 Suppose a publisher is looking to invest in a new author.
 Because of the uncertainty in the publishing market, some publishers (even the big ones) hesitate to pour their investment into new authors.

-Hence, AI data helps the decision-making since the data output can predict if the book will go a long way and that investing in that new author will be worthy.
+Hence, AI data helps decision-making since the data output can predict if the book will go a long way and that investing in that new author will be worthwhile.

 Another useful note is that publishers can also use a predictive analytics tool to determine the lifespan of a book.
 This way, popular titles can have sequels like the famous Harry Potter series.

 Social media data allow publishers to predict if a title will attract the audience’s attention for more than one publication season or fizzle away.

 This strategy allows the publishers to determine the right time to pull the plug of the current project to focus on others.
 Yes, this may sound mean, but business needs to go on.